hnrck/blog/content/posts/2020-06-13-1-legacy-c-in-modern-cpp.md

 But the question of reuse strategy comes up very quickly.

 Two solutions emerge: either to take over the paradigms of the old language or to implement those of the new one.
-Here in the integration of `C89` in `C++` (11 at the time of my thesis, but I will use C++20 in this article), it is either a question of choosing the procedural approach and reusing functions in the same way as one would do in C, or using classes to encapsulate.
+Here in the integration of `C89` in `C++` (11 at the time of my thesis, but I will use C++20 in this article), it is either a question of choosing the procedural approach and reusing functions in the same way as one would do in `C`, or using classes to encapsulate.
 Thus, a declared `C` structure:

 ```C